Computer security compromised by hardware failure

 Computer security compromised by hardware failure is a branch of computer security applied to hardware.

 The objective of computer security includes protection of information and property from theft, corruption, or natural disaster, while allowing the information and property to remain accessible and productive to its intended users.
 Such secret information could be retrieved by different ways.
 This article focus on the retrieval of data thanks to misused hardware or hardware failure.
 Hardware could be misused or exploited to get secret data.
 This article collects main types of attack that can lead to data theft.

-Computer security can be comprised by devices, such as keyboards, monitors or printers (thanks to electromagnetic or acoustic emanation for example) or by components of the computer, such as the memory, the network card or the processor (thanks to time or temperature analysis for example).
+Computer security can be compromised by devices, such as keyboards, monitors or printers (thanks to electromagnetic or acoustic emanation for example) or by components of the computer, such as the memory, the network card or the processor (thanks to time or temperature analysis for example).

 Devices

 Monitor

 The monitor is the main device used to access data on a computer.
 It has been shown that monitors radiate or reflect data on their environment, potentially giving attackers access to information displayed on the monitor.